melosso/portway/README.md

 docker compose pull && docker compose up -d
 ```

 This will start Portway on port [8080](#) and mount your configuration folders.
 Adjust paths and ports as needed for your environment.
+Before you can start using the API, you'll have to configure your environment settings and endpoint configurations.

 ### 2. Configure Your Environments